CodeSpaceHQ/MENGEL/modules/DMZ/project_config/README.md

 This object is to be created by passing in the name of the configuration XML file as a constructor parameter.
 From there the `Configuration` object will load up the file and create itself and all its child classes as defined in the XML file. _This should be the only time in the program life-cycle that the XML file is handled._
 #### Variables
 The variables the program can access from this object are:
+- `config_file_name`: The filepath to the input XML file passed in on construction.

 - `project_name`: As defined by the attribute `name` in `<MLTF-Configuration>` attributes.

 - `user_name`: As defined by the attribute `user` in `<MLTF-Configuration>` attributes.